Consumption Partial Insurance in the Presence of Tail Income Risk: An organizing framework: a lifecycle model with tail income risk

 \subsection{Linear consumption function}

 In line with BPP, we first consider a linear specification of the household consumption function, given by

 where $\Delta c_{it}$ is the residual from a regression of real consumption growth, $\Delta \ln C_{it}$, on the taste observables $\mathbf{Z}_{it}$ (i.e., consumption growth net of its predictable profile).
-The linear function \eqref{Eq::Consumption_Function_Linear} stems from a log-linearization (i.e., a first-order Taylor series expansion) of the problem's first-order conditions and the household budget constraint, as we show in appendix \ref{Appendix::Derivation_Consumption_Function}.
-These approximations, which are independent of the distributions of income shocks, mimic similar derivations in BPP.
+The linear function \eqref{Eq::Consumption_Function_Linear} is consistent with a log-linearization (i.e., a first-order Taylor series expansion) of the problem's first-order conditions and the household budget constraint, as we show in appendix \ref{Appendix::Derivation_Consumption_Function}.
+These approximations are independent of the distributions of income shocks and mimic similar derivations in BPP (who abstract from higher-order moments).

 Permanent and transitory income shocks drive unexplained consumption growth in \eqref{Eq::Consumption_Function_Linear}.
 The transmission parameters $\phi_{it}^{(1)}=\partial \Delta c_{it}/\partial \zeta_{it}$ and $\psi_{it}^{(1)}=\partial \Delta c_{it}/\partial v_{it}$ reflect the pass-through of permanent and transitory shocks, respectively, into consumption.
 Adopting BPP's terminology, $1-\phi_{it}^{(1)}$ is then the extent of insurance to permanent shocks (i.e., the fraction of a permanent shock that does \emph{not} translate into a consumption fluctuation), while $1-\psi_{it}^{(1)}$ is the extent of insurance to transitory shocks.
 Therefore, $\phi_{it}^{(1)}=\psi_{it}^{(1)}=0$ implies that consumption is \emph{fully} insured to income shocks, while $\phi_{it}^{(1)}=\psi_{it}^{(1)}=1$ implies \emph{no insurance}.
 By contrast, values $\phi_{it}^{(1)},\psi_{it}^{(1)}\in(0,1)$ reflect \emph{partial} insurance: a given income shock translates into a consumption fluctuation, albeit less than one-to-one.